matthewgream/libiotdata/README.md

-This document specifies a bit-packed telemetry protocol for battery- and transmission- constrained IoT sensor systems, with particular emphasis on LoRa-based remote environmental monitoring, seamlessly operable in point-to-point and mesh-relay deployments.
+This document specifies a bit-packed telemetry protocol for battery- and transmission- constrained IoT sensor systems, with particular emphasis on LoRa-based remote environmental monitoring, and seamlessly deployable in point-to-point and mesh-relay topologies.

 The protocol has a reference implementation in C (`libiotdata`) which is the normative source for any ambiguity in this specification.
 In the tradition of RFC 1, the specification is informed by running code.

 Discussion of this document and the reference implementation takes place on the project's GitHub repository.